 Here are a few other key differences:

-- Programing: Incubator programs tend to be flexible and on-demand due to the rapidly changing needs of a young company that is still establishing itself.
+- Programming: Corporate incubator programs tend to be flexible and on-demand due to the rapidly changing needs of a young company that is still establishing itself.
 Accelerator programs are fixed and highly structured because scaling a business model is a comparatively more straightforward task.

 - Duration: The “incubation” process lasts 1 to 3 years and concludes when the new company is ready to be pitched to investors or consumers.
 On the other hand, the “acceleration” process lasts only 3 to 6 months and ends when the company has reached its predetermined development and scaling goals.

-- Return: Incubators usually have full ownership of the venture, while accelerators tend to establish partnerships or arrange some sort of equity in the venture.
+- Return: Corporate incubators usually have full ownership of the venture, while accelerators tend to establish partnerships or arrange some sort of equity in the venture.

 Now that we’ve covered the basics, let’s explore the 10 key steps that’ll help you take your corporate incubator to the next level!